Resources in San Antonio

 The Essentials of Caregiving Classes

 These classes are focused on providing support to caregivers of people living with Alzheimer’s or related dementia.
-Classes are hosted every second and fourth Thursday on the first floor of the Medical Arts and Research Center (MARC) at 8300 Floyd Curl Drive from 2:00pm to 3:30pm.
-Topics covered include:
+Classes are currently hosted virtually every second Thursday of the month from 2:00pm to 3:30pm.

 - Understanding a diagnosis of dementia